weizequan/CGDetection/Dataset/README.md

 - `Corona`: download the images using Corona/Corona_URL.txt, and then run Corona/imageCrop.py to remove the logo information.
 - `VRay`: follow the process in VRay/ReadMe.txt, and images in learnVRay can be download from [learnVRay](https://drive.google.com/file/d/1EnJ-C2tZGG6IMQLKVv3MrcFCPecXIZJE/view?usp=sharing).

+Note that，the CG images in Corona and VRay have been resized when cropping the logo information.
+Therefore, the images in Artlantis and Autodesk need to be resized using bicubic interpolation so that the shorter edge of each resized image has 512 pixels.

 ## Citation
 ```
 @inproceedings{nguyen_raise_2015,